beast-dev/doc/tutorials/travel_history/travel_history.md

 ### Using the location from which an individual travelled

-In the previous approach/section, the tip location state for a sequence was set to the location of sampling.
+In the previous section, the tip location state for a sequence was set to the location of sampling.
 However, when information on travel history is available, the tip location state for a sequence can also be set to the location from which the individual travelled (assuming that this was the location from which the infection was acquired).
 Such an approach constitutes a small variation of standard discrete phylogeographic inference, and we show some of the changes to the provided location information here: